Field theory expansions of string theory amplitudes

-The convergence of the $n$-sum (for $\alpha=0,\beta=1$) in eq.(\ref{gen-beta}) now tells us that $\lambda>-1$.
+\normalcolor The convergence of the $n$-sum (for $\alpha=0,\beta=1$) in (\ref{gen-beta}) now tells us that ${\rm Re~}\lambda>-1$.
 Quite nicely, the $n=0$ term gives $1/(s_1 s_2)$, with no $\lambda$-dependence.
 The $\lambda$-dependence in the other levels cancels out when we sum over all poles.
 This is a non-trivial check of the correctness of the representation.
-Furthermore, as in field theory, in a truncated sum, the $\lambda$-dependence is simply reflective of the field redefinition ambiguity.
-Therefore, the four-point open string amplitude takes the form, \begin{widetext}
+Therefore, the four-point open superstring amplitude satisfies the exact relation (${\rm Re~}\lambda>-1$): \begin{widetext}

-\end{widetext} Note here that if we fix the level number and take $\lambda\gg 1$, then the representation is similar to that in eq.(\ref{rrep2}).
-The salient features of the above representation of the four-point open string amplitude are the following: (i) It contains terms which are manifestly crossing symmetric at each mass level.
-Hence, exchange diagrams in both $s_{1}$ and $s_{2}$ channels along with the contact interactions can be discerned easily. (ii) For a range of the parameter $\lambda$ \footnote{Even in string field theory, this parameter leads to good convergence only beyond a certain value \cite{Polchinski:1998rq}.}, if we truncate the series in the RHS of Eq.\eqref{op-st} to a finite mass level, then the truncated sum retains all the properties that the original amplitude has.
-We will now demonstrate this latter point.
-We will refer to the truncated sum as $M_{\text{T}}\left(s_{1},s_{2}\right)$ and number of terms in the sum by $N$.